mtgpublic/infinitode-dqseq/guide/Announcement.md

 Contains historical announcement records.

+## 2025-09-10

+After a long time, the current sequence will be driven by SeqUniverse, which is written in C++ and is more efficient compared to the original sequence generation method.

+The license has also been replaced to facilitate better distribution of the project.

+The most significant change is that **according to the license, when participating in game competitions, if you use this project, you must declare that you have used it.** Although this is just a gentleman's agreement, MTG has its own methods to determine whether an account is competing fairly.

+Additionally, the project's license has been updated to better align with Infinitode's usage.

 ## 2025-08-02

 Modifitode 1.6.2 has updated its data specifications.
 From this version onward, the data will be fully compliant with dqseq's standards.
 The MTG community is currently developing a C++-based sequence traversal project.
 If progress goes smoothly, dqseq's data source will primarily be provided by this new project.